Wiradjuri/3pin-led-rockerswitch-studies-today/README.md

 Once installed, use the rocker switches to turn on/off the LED strips independently.
 The setup ensures that each LED strip has a dedicated switch, with power routed through the additional fuse box for extra protection.
 Future Additions

-Add video tutorial for the installation process

-    Introduce additional features like dimmer switches or multicolor LED control

 Contributions